-This International Women’s Day Emerging360 is celebrating women-owned SMEs.
+This International Women’s Day Emerging360 is celebrating women-owned businesses in Africa.

 We’re proud to be partnering with the Cherie Blair Foundation for Women, ExxonMobil Foundation, the Enterprise Development Centre of Pan-Atlantic University, and Diamond Bank on the Road to Women’s Business Growth initiative.